Seacoast Banking Co. of Florida (NASDAQ:SBCF) Given New $28.00 Price Target at Truist Financial

-Seacoast Banking Co. of Florida (NASDAQ:SBCF – Free Report) had its target price decreased by Truist Financial from $29.00 to $28.00 in a research report released on Tuesday morning, Benzinga reports.
-Truist Financial currently has a hold rating on the financial services provider’s stock.
+Seacoast Banking Co. of Florida (NASDAQ:SBCF – Get Free Report) had its target price dropped by equities research analysts at Truist Financial from $29.00 to $28.00 in a report released on Tuesday, Benzinga reports.
+The firm presently has a “hold” rating on the financial services provider’s stock.
+Truist Financial’s price target indicates a potential upside of 5.94% from the company’s previous close.

 About Seacoast Banking Co. of Florida